chayaphon/DADS5001/Assignment_3/README.md

 Identification of Patterns: By plotting each team as a distinct point, it's easier to identify patterns or trends within the league, such as whether teams generally perform better at home or away, or if there's a wide variance in performance across the league.

 Use of Median Lines: Including median lines for home and away win rates helps in understanding the distribution of the data.
 It highlights teams that are above or below the median, allowing for a quick assessment of which teams are performing better or worse than average in both home and away games.
-This can also indicate a general trend of home advantage if many teams have higher win rates at home.
+This can also indicate a general trend of home advantage if many teams have higher win rates at home.<br>

+Through this data visualization on the FTR metric, we gain a deeper understanding of team dynamics and the competitive balance within the league, contributing to broader discussions on sports analytics and performance assessment in professional football.<br>